 msfconsole prompt, search for a vsftpd exploit:

 use) the exploit, and set any necessary options

 show options).
 Check available payloads:

-You will see that a meterpreter shell is not available for this exploit – at least, not initially.
-Instead you will get a very basic unix shell.
+You will see that a meterpreter shell payload is not available for this exploit.
+Instead, only a very basic unix shell payload is available.

-Run the exploit.
-You will see a final line saying something along the lines of “Command shell session opened…” followed by… nothing.
+Run it again.
+The exploit will report that a listener was already found!
+It will connect to it, and you will get a session!
+But the experience is different from the Meterpreter session – with this one, you will see a final line saying something along the lines of “Command shell session opened…” followed by… nothing.
 Did the exploit fail?
 No!
 You have a shell, albeit a very basic one.

 Notice that you have

 scp.
 However, you cannot run Metasploit

 Let’s fix that – by upgrading this session to a meterpreter session.

 backgroundyour session.
 This will return you to the msfconsole prompt.